 One of the Netherlands’ most popular attractions, the flower-filled Keukenhof Gardens really is a treat to visit.
 Here are 12 tips on how to make the most of your time.

-One of the world’s largest and most beautiful flower parks, Keukenhof Gardens, located just outside of Lisse, is a magical place to explore and is definitely worth visiting if you have the chance!
+Keukenhof Gardens is one of the world’s largest and most beautiful flower parks.
+It’s a magical place to explore and definitely worth visiting if you get the chance!

 In the months leading up to the opening every year, around seven million colorful tulips, daffodils, and roses are planted in the park dubbed the Garden of Europe.

-This year, the Keukenhof will open on March 21.
-Given that it’s one of the country’s most popular attractions, it can fill up quickly so it’s well worth planning your visit in advance.
+This year Keukenhof will return from 20 March to 11 May 2025.
+Given that it’s one of the country’s most popular attractions, it can fill up quickly so it’s a good idea to plan your visit in advance.
 To help you out, here are some tips on how to make the most of your time among the tulips.

 1. Plan your visit in advance

-As the Keukenhof Gardens sprawl over a huge 32 hectares, it is a good idea to plan your route in advance.
+As the Keukenhof Gardens sprawl over a huge 32 hectares, it’s a good idea to plan your route before you go.
 This is so you don’t miss out on any of the amazing fountains, sculptures, pavilions and, of course, flowerbeds that lie along its 10 miles of walking trails.
-Make sure to pick up a map at the entrance!
+Make sure to pick up a map at the entrance.

 2. Visit at the right time of year

 It may sound obvious, but it doesn’t hurt to remind yourself.
 If Keukenhof is on your bucket list (and it definitely should be!), then you’ll want to visit the park between mid-March and mid-May.
-In 2024, the Keukenhof will be open from March 21 to May 12.
+In 2025, Keukenhof will open from March 20 to May 11.
 This is the only time of year that the park is open as this is when the flowers are in bloom.

 3. Keep up to date on how the flowers are doing

-As the weather and temperature understandably vary from year to year, it is well worth checking if the flowers are in bloom before you visit.
+As the weather and temperature understandably vary each spring, it’s well worth checking if the flowers are in bloom before you visit.
 A quick Google search can keep you in the loop.

 View this post on Instagram